GluuFederation/docs-gg-prod/docs/source/plugin/gluu-openid-connect-uma-pep.md

 #### Dynamic URL Base ACRs stepped up authentication

 `required_acrs_expression`, Used to configure URL Based ACRs Configuration - Stepped Up Authentication.
 If you do not configure ACR expression, authentication flow will execute with any acr, you may need to set acr at your IdP side.
+Below is the structure of the `required_acrs_expression`.

+- `path`: it is your url which you want to protect.
+There is regular expression facility for path configuration.
+Check [here](../common-features/#dynamic-resource-protection) for more dynamic path registration details.
+    - `condition`: it is the array of condition for the path where you can define acr values to path.
+You can add multiple condition with different Http Method.
+        - `httpMethods`: it is HTTP Method.
+During authentication, plugin use it as a filter the request. **`?`** in HTTP method allow all the http methods.
+It should be in capital case. e.g. GET, POST, PUT.
+        - `no_auth`: If it is true then plugin don't perform any authentication and just allow the requested resources.
+If it is false that means you want to add authentication and for that you need to configure `required_acrs`.
+        - `required_acrs`: It is used to specify the `acr` values which you wanted to apply on path.

 ```
 [